sigasi/sigasi_insights/releasenotes/sigasi-3.02.md

 comments: true
 ---

+The summer holiday was very productive at Sigasi.
+We didn't only enjoy the weahter and took some time off.
+We also prepared the Sigasi Studio 3.2 release.
-The Sigasi Studio 3.2 release brings ..., Verilog improvements and more.
+Sigasi Studio 3.2 brings an **updated Eclipse platform**, fine grained **language version configuration**, **ALINT elaboration** checks, **SystemVerilog improvements** and much more.

 ## Eclipse Neon